TITLE IX

 Ensuring Equal Educational Opportunities

 While Title IX is often associated with sports and athletics, its scope is much broader.
-The legislation aims to eliminate any form of sex-based discrimination within educational programs.
-This extends to covering pregnant and parenting students, as well as promoting gender equality in STEM (Science, Technology, Engineering, and Math) fields.
-Beyond that, Title IX tackles sexual harassment, gender-discriminatory practices, and various forms of sexual violence, including, but not limited to, stalking, voyeurism, and intimate partner violence.
+The legislation aims to eliminate any form of sex-based discrimination within educational programs and activities.
+Title IX tackles forms of sexual harassment, including quid pro quo, hostile environment, sexual assault, dating violence, domestic violence, and stalking.

 A Policy for All: Inclusivity under Title IX